Training

 - Apply charting methods where multiple sources of variation may exist (e.g. multiple cavities, filling heads)

-- Apply SPC for naturally trending data (e.g. due to tool wear)
+- Apply Virtual SPC training for naturally trending data (e.g. due to tool wear)

 - Determine the appropriate type of chart for a given process